 Those beaches have signage stating the restrictions positioned in beach car parks and by the entrances and on websites run by the operator, mainly being the local councils up and down the country.
 Larger, popular beaches may ‘zone’ the beach and have colourful maps illustrating the latest restrictions, on site and on their websites.
-The bans can be very different on beaches that may be located just a half a mile or so apart.
+However, the bans can be very different on beaches that may be located just a half-a-mile or so apart or non-existent.

 For example, the main beach restrictions may be –